EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 Now that we have the user management capabilities that we need, let's implement some actual authentication.
 We will start by adding [JWT](https://jwt.io/)-based authentication to our API.

-The strategy that we will use is create a new API endpoint that clients can `POST` credentials to and that will respond to them with a fresh, short lived token.
+The strategy that we will use is to create a new API endpoint that clients can `POST` credentials to and that will respond to them with a fresh, short-lived token.
 They will then be able to use that token for subsequent requests by including it via headers.

 We will pick a random endpoint to secure, just to serve as an example.
 That is, an endpoint that requires authentication in order to be accessed. `GET api/BodyTypes` is a good candidate.
 It is defined in `VehicleQuotes/Controllers/BodyTypesController.cs`'s `GetBodyTypes` action method.
 Feel free to test it out.